m-onz/hejhog/README.md

 ## `saving a session`

-Hejhog works entirely as a text stresm so you can easily store the output of hejhog to a text file for later analysis.
+Hejhog works as a ut8 encoded text stream so you can easily store the output of hejhog to a text file for later analysis.

 ```
 hejhog -v > ./log.txt